-Another one of the better tips on growing cherry tomatoes is to pinch off the suckers.
-What these are is new growth that appears where the branches meet the stalk or “V” off.
-These little suckers will rob the plant of nutrients.
+Also, when growing cherry tomatoes, pinch off the suckers.
+This is the new growth that appears where the branches meet the stalk, or “V.” These little suckers will rob the plant of nutrients.
 Pinching them off makes sure your growing cherry tomato plants will continue to flourish.

-Another one of the better tips on growing cherry tomatoes is to tie the plants to a stake so they stay standing.
+You may also want to tie the plants to a stake so they stay upright.
 Once your plant is full of tomatoes, it will get heavy.
+This keeps the cherry tomatoes off the ground too.
 When planting cherry tomatoes, make an allowance for the space needed for each of the full grown plants along with stakes and ties.
-Further, keeping the growing cherry tomatoes off the ground prevents worms from eating them.

 Picking Cherry Tomatoes

 The grow time of cherry tomatoes is about a couple of months.
 This can be quicker or slower depending on the weather.
 Watch the tomatoes for signs of ripening, such as turning red.

 When they are red (or whichever color they are supposed to be dependent on variety), you can pick them.
 The riper they are, the easier they are to pull off the plant.